 - Flea Shampoos will kill the fleas but that will only last for 4-5 days then they’ll be back.

 - Frontline or Advantage are good options to control fleas.
 Apply the flea medication between the shoulder blades so that your pet can’t lick it off.
 Repeat every 4-6 weeks to kill the adult fleas.
+This is the best flea treatment for dogs.

 - There is another option called Program.
 This is a pill administered to your pet.
 It sterilizes any eggs laid by the fleas but it does not kill the adult fleas.